ndhoule/eslint-config/README.md

 ## Configurations

 - `@ndhoule/eslint-config/recommended`: A base configuration that enforces best practices.
 You probably want this rule set enabled at the root of your configuration.
+- `@ndhoule/eslint-config/recommended-typescript`: A base configuration for TypeScript files.
 - `@ndhoule/eslint-config/jest`: A configuration for Jest tests.
 - `@ndhoule/eslint-config/lodash`: A configuration for [Lodash](https://lodash.com/).
 You may need to configure the `eslint-plugin-lodash` plugin; consult its [documentation](https://github.com/wix/eslint-plugin-lodash/) for more information.
 - `@ndhoule/eslint-config/node`: A configuration for files run in a Node runtime.